INVESTIGATIVE JOURNALIST

 #3: The wrong child: Photographic and other evidence shows the dead child they found and quickly identified as Adam is very unlikely him

-Except that the evidence that federal prosecutors withheld told a story they must not have been expecting.
+Except that the evidence federal prosecutors withheld told a story they must not have been expecting.

 Fifteen years – and a lot of Art’s reporting and a lot of public records later, Paul Luskin left prison, vindicated.